(TAAS) Transportation As A Service – The Future of Transportation

 Over the next decade, Joby plans to have a total of roughly 14,000 vehicles generating $20 billion in revenue.
 It expects to have a presence in at least 20 cities worldwide, with recurring revenue from its aircraft segment accounting for more than 50% of annual sales.

 These are lofty forecasts.
 But Joby is further ahead than its competitors are.
-Joby will go public through a merger with the special purpose acquisition company (SPAC) Reinvent Technology Partners (NYSE: RTP).
+Joby went public through a merger with the special purpose acquisition company (SPAC) Reinvent Technology Partners (NYSE: RTP).

 TaaS is not only the future of transportation, it’s one of the most dominant forces in the market right now.
-But over the next couple of years, it’s going to evolve rapidly.
-And investors need to be prepared.
+But over the next couple of years, it’s going to evolve rapidly and you could get in on the ground floor.